-The student is expected to meet with his/her academic advisor regularly to plan an academic program and review achievement.
-Advisor assignments are made in accordance with the student's program of study and are intended to be continuous throughout the student's college career.
+Program advisor assignments are made in accordance with the student's program of study and are intended to be continuous throughout the student's college career.
 Additional information may be obtained from the Admissions and Registration Office, Student Services & Administration Building, 1st. floor.